-"RESOLVED, as an ordinary resolution, THAT MNP LLP, Chartered Professional Accountants, be appointed as the Company's auditor for the ensuing year, at a remuneration to be fixed by the Board of Directors."
+"RESOLVED, as an ordinary resolution, THAT Crowe MacKay LLP, Chartered Professional Accountants, be appointed as the Company's auditor for the ensuing year, at a remuneration to be fixed by the Board of Directors."

-Unless such authority is withheld, the persons named in the enclosed form of proxy intend to vote FOR the appointment of MNP LLP, Chartered Professional Accountants, to serve as auditor of the Company until the next annual general meeting of the Company's shareholders and to authorize the Board to fix the remuneration to be paid to the auditor.
+Unless such authority is withheld, the persons named in the enclosed form of proxy intend to vote FOR the appointment of Crowe MacKay LLP, Chartered Professional Accountants, to serve as auditor of the Company until the next annual general meeting of the Company's shareholders and to authorize the Board to fix the remuneration to be paid to the auditor.

-ADOPTION OF NEW STOCK OPTION PLAN
+ANNUAL RATIFICATION OF STOCK OPTION PLAN

 TSX Venture Exchange ("TSXV") Policy 4.4 ("Policy 4.4") specifies that an issuer seeking to grant or issue any form of Security Based Compensation (as that term is defined in Policy 4.4), must adopt a Security Based Compensation Plan.
-The Company proposes to adopt a new stock option plan (the "Option Plan"), which shall replace and supersede the current stock option plan of the Company.
-The Option Plan is a "rolling up to 10%" Security Based Compensation Plan as characterized by Policy 4.4, pursuant to which the aggregate number of Shares reserved for issuance thereunder may not exceed, at the time of grant, in aggregate 10% of the Company's issued and outstanding Shares.
-Policy 4.4 requires that shareholder approval for "rolling up to 10%" Security Based Compensation Plans is required as a condition of obtaining TSXV acceptance of such Security Based Compensation Plan.
-Accordingly, at the Meeting, shareholders will be asked to approve the Option Plan.
+The Company's current stock option plan, which was adopted by shareholders on October 4, 2022 and ratified and confirmed on October 10, 2023 (the "Option Plan"), is a "rolling up to 10%" Security Based Compensation Plan as characterized by Policy 4.4, pursuant to which the aggregate number of Shares reserved for issuance thereunder may not exceed, at the time of grant, in aggregate 10% of the Company's issued and outstanding Shares.
+Policy 4.4 requires that shareholder approval for "rolling up to 10%" Security Based Compensation Plans must be obtained annually.
+Accordingly, at the Meeting, shareholders will be asked to ratify and approve the Option Plan.